NateClaussen/TankWarsStarterPack/README.md

 You must create your own PlayerTank that will have the best logic to beat the other tanks.

-Every tick, your tank will run its tankAction method, where it will decide what to do.
+Every tick, your tank will run its tankAction method where it will decide what to do.
+You change what it does by changing the return value of this method.

 ### Here are the things that you can choose to do: